Thanks for visiting my Burke web site. I am the author of this site, Lee Murrah.

 I was lucky to have parents, especially my mother, who told me early that I was not going to be an impoverished farmer and that I was going to get what she and my father did not have, an education--neither completed high school.
 Even though Burke was a "country school", I was lucky to have several fine teachers, including Abbie Travis who taught me to love words and Jim Travis who gave me a great start in math.
 After graduating from Lukfin High School, I obtained degrees in electrical engineering and law from the University of Texas at Austin.
 After I went to college in Austin, I left Burke other than to work for a several summers and to visit my parents, but I have never forgotten my home town.
 I have had a 30 year career as a corporate patent attorney in Texas, Iowa and Michigan.

-My wonderful wife Cec (short for Cecilia) and I are retired and live at Riverside, Texas near Huntsville on Lake Livingston.
+I live in Troy, Michigan, a northern suburb or Detroit, with My wonderful wife Cec (short for Cecilia) and I are retired and live at Riverside, Texas near Huntsville on Lake Livingston.

-Though I have traveled far from Burke in my life and have enjoyed many successes, I will always remember Miss Ina, Uncle Bob, Miss Tennie, Mr and Mrs. Travis, Mrs. Walker and the other fine people of Burke.
+Though I have traveled far from Burke in my life and have enjoyed many successes, I will always remember Miss Ina, Uncle Bob, Miss Tennie, Mr and Mrs. Travis, and the other fine people of Burke.
 Through my life and my career, I have found that my greatest strength came from what I learned growing up at Burke, and Burke will always be a part of me wherever I am.
 So I say "Thanks" to Burke and all its fine people.
 This web site is dedicated to you.